 “Even more puzzling is any claim that high-lectin foods promote obesity.
-There is no doubt that obesity is far less common in Blue Zone areas despite the fact that people in all these long-living populations have a much higher intake of lectin-rich plant foods than the average American,” notes Dr. Kenney.
+There is no doubt that obesity is far less common in Blue Zone areas despite the fact that people in all these long-living populations have a much higher intake of lectin-rich plant foods than the average American,” notes Gomer.

 Recently, too, data from the PURE Study,1 which examined the health and diets of 18 populations around the globe, found that people who consumed more beans and other lectin-containing whole plant foods were healthier than those eating a diet far lower in lectins.